telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/listbox.md

 ---
 title: ListBox
 page_title: ListBox | UI for ASP.NET Core HtmlHelpers
-description: "Learn the basics when working with the ListBox Html helper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
+description: "Learn the basics when working with the ListBox HtmlHelper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
 slug: htmlhelpers_listbox_aspnetcore
 ---

-# ListBox HtmlHelper
+# ListBox HtmlHelper Overview

 The ListBox HtmlHelper extension is a server-side wrapper for the [Kendo UI ListBox](https://demos.telerik.com/kendo-ui/listbox/index).